cd606/tm_infra/README.md

 This particular package (tm_infra) only provides the basic node and graph definition functionalities.
 To make the graph useful, please refer to other related packages, also publicly available at github.com.

+Some Typescript codes that aim at providing a small subset of the C++ functionality is also provided, so that if it is desirable to write some Typescript codes for interacting with C++ code, they can be written in a similar fashion to the C++ code.

 INSTALLATION NOTES:

 The requirements of tm_infra are: